 This project aims to map experiences and ideas regarding S-LCA in Swedish industry and enable a more thorough understanding of S-LCA practice.
 For which activities within an organization is S-LCA use relevant?
 Are the objectives of S-LCA to some degree already sufficiently addressed by other work in the organizations, such as in corporate social responsibility (CSR) activities?
 How can a user combine the technical approach of LCA with the ‘soft’ aspects of social impacts?

-The results of the project will be presented at SLCA2020 conference in Gothenburg in June 2020.
+The results of the project was also presented at SLCA2020 conference in Gothenburg in June 2020.
 The conference was held online due to covid-19 and the presentation was made available on YouTube.